mdomlop/pbscrap/README.md

 A simple scraper pastebin.com.

-Pbscrap is a utility that reads pastebin.com looking for posts that contain the required words or phrases.
+`pbscrap` is a utility that reads pastebin.com looking for posts that contain the required words or phrases.

 If a query is successful, the post is stored under a directory with the name of the query.